Arch Linux Setup with Disk Encryption

 Partitioning

-In order to partition the hard disk, one first needs to know the device name, which can be found using lsblk:
+In order to partition the hard disk, one first needs to know the device name,

 # lsblk

-This lists sda, the USB dongle, and nvme0n1, the 475 GB solid state drive aforementioned.
+, the 475 GB solid state drive

 Filling the Disk with Junk Data